ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 The four unimplemented functions after our `helloWorldContract` object do the following:

 - `loadCurrentMessage` - this function handles the logic of loading the current message stored in the smart contract.
 It will make a _read_ call to the Hello World smart contract using the [Alchemy Web3 API](https://github.com/alchemyplatform/alchemy-web3).
-- `connectWallet` - this function will connect the user's Metamask to our dApp.
+- `connectWallet` - this function will connect the user's MetaMask to our dApp.
 - `getCurrentWalletConnected` - this function will check if an Ethereum account is already connected to our dApp on page load and update our UI accordingly.
 - `updateMessage` - this function will update the message stored in the smart contract.
-It will make a _write_ call to the Hello World smart contract, so the user's Metamask wallet will have to sign an Ethereum transaction to update the message.
+It will make a _write_ call to the Hello World smart contract, so the user's MetaMask wallet will have to sign an Ethereum transaction to update the message.

 Now that we understand what we're working with, let's figure out how to read from our smart contract!